artem78/s60-maps/docs/README.md

 S60Maps uses phone's landmark database and all of them will be accessed within the application.
 New landmarks will be added to `S60Maps` category.

+## SSL/TLS/HTTPS

+Some map providers (Humanitarian and OpenTopoMap) require SSL/TLS for download tiles.
+This is a problem for legacy Symbian devices, but there are 2 solutions.

+### Enable TLS support on system level

+Not so long ago (2024 year) one person make TLS 1.2/1.3 support for Symbian 9.1 and later.
+Got to https://nnproject.cc/tls/ for more info and installation instructions.

+After patch installed you need to **disable** "HTTPS proxy" option in s60maps settings.

+### Use https proxy

+This solution is easier and used by default.
+All http**s** requests pass via http proxy server.
+Make sure option "HTTPS proxy" is **enabled** in s60maps settings.

 ## How to build

 Read [docs/COMPILING.md](/docs/COMPILING.md)